-In a medium bowl, toss the seitan with the seasoning.
-Set aside.
-Heat a cast iron skillet (or heavy bottom skillet) on medium high for a minute or so.
+Heat a cast-iron skillet (or heavy bottom skillet) on medium-high for a minute or so.
 Add olive oil and heat until oil is shimmering.
 Put the seitan in the hot skillet making sure it is a single layer.
 Work in batches if your pan is not large enough.
-Leave the seitan to cook for 4 minutes.
+Leave the seitan to cook until crispy, about 4 minutes.
 Flip the pieces and cook for another 4 minutes.
-Turn off the heat but leave in the pan – flipping slices to keep from sticking.
+Remove from the pan and repeat with the remaining seitan.
+Set aside.

-Toast a flatbread.
+Toast a flatbread or pita.
 I usually do this with tongs over a gas flame but I like to live on the edge.
 Using a hot pan is far safer.
 You could also place on a sheet pan in a 400° F oven while you were cooking the seitan.

 1 tablespoon dried oregano